 A customer paying with a QR Code shows the code on their mobile device which is then scanned by a point of sale device or another mobile device.

-People make in-app purchases from within a mobile app they are using.
+People make in-app purchases from within a mobile app that they are using.
 They may make an in-app purchase to access special content in an app such as power-ups or special characters.
 This is usually a seamless purchasing process for the customer.

 Web-based purchases are made using web pages or additional apps which have been downloaded and installed on a mobile phone to make a payment.
 This is a quick and simple way of making payments.
 For the best experience, customers should already be pre-registered with their online payment services such as PayPal or One Touch to offer a seamless transaction.